-1. Entry Summary Declaration: a safety and security declaration, known in TSS as the Entry Summary Declaration, is required for goods movements from GB into NI
+1. Entry Summary Declaration: a safety and security declaration, known in TSS as the Entry Summary Declaration, is required for goods movements from GB to NI

-The Entry Summary Declaration must be submitted prior to the goods entering NI and is the responsibility of the person operating the means of transport on which the goods are brought into NI.
+The Entry Summary Declaration must be completed prior to the goods entering NI and is the responsibility of the person operating the means of transport on which the goods are brought into NI.
 This person is commonly referred to as the carrier.

-TSS can support you to generate this declaration for goods moving from or via GB into NI.
+TSS can support you to generate this declaration for goods moving from or via GB to NI.
 For controlled goods, additional information will be required on the Entry Summary Declaration.
-Further guidance is available in the Guidance on controlled goods and the Online Tariff Tool on NICTA.
-As the Entry Summary Declaration is not a customs declaration and is the obligation of the carrier, carriers may choose to use TSS to submit the Entry Summary Declaration, even if the importer wants to make their own arrangements to submit the customs declaration outside of TSS.
+Further guidance is available in the Guidance On Controlled Goods And The Online Tariff Tool on NICTA.
+As the Entry Summary Declaration is not a customs declaration and is the obligation of the carrier, carriers may choose to use TSS to complete the Entry Summary Declaration, even if the importer wants to make their own arrangements to submit the customs declaration outside of TSS.